-South Caroline Rep. James “Jim” Clyburn has cosigned Michelle Obama’s take about one of America’s most brutal truths about the Oval Office.
+South Caroline Rep. James “Jim” Clyburn gave it to us straight when asked about Michelle Obama’s take on one of America’s most brutal truths.
 During the Sunday (Dec.
-7) airing of NBC’s “Meet the Press,” the 84-year-old Clyburn didn’t hesitate when he said, “Michelle Obama is absolutely correct.”
+7) airing of NBC’s “Meet the Press,” the 84-year-old Clyburn didn’t hesitate, saying, “Michelle Obama is absolutely correct,” regarding the Oval Office.

-Obama has signaled repeatedly that the nation should get somebody else to do it when it comes to the relentless call for her to run because she’s not interested.
+Despite relentless calls for her to run, Obama has repeatedly signaled that the nation should get somebody else to do it, because she is not interested.

 In case you missed it, last month, the former first lady shut down rumors that she was a possible contender for the 2028 presidential election.
 During a conversation with Tracee Ellis Ross at the Brooklyn Academy of Music (BAM), she spoke directly to the whole nation: “You’re not ready for a woman.”

-Clyburn, who has represented South Carolina’s sixth congressional district since 1993, told Meet the Press’ Welker, “If you look at the history, we have demonstrated that we are not ready.”
-He pointed to the unsuccessful presidential bids of Kamala Harris in 2024 and Hillary Clinton in 2016 as examples — both highly and undeniably qualified, but for America, neither was enough.
+This week, Clyburn told Meet the Press’ Welker, “If you look at the history, we have demonstrated that we are not ready.”
+Representing South Carolina’s Sixth Congressional District since 1993, he pointed to the unsuccessful presidential bids of Kamala Harris in 2024 and Hillary Clinton in 2016 as examples.
+Both were highly qualified, but for America, neither was enough.
+Shocker.

-And according to a recent Politico poll, neither Obama nor Clyburn is wrong; Americans are still wary of electing a female president.
+And according to a recent Politico poll, neither Obama nor Clyburn is wrong: Americans remain wary of electing a female president.

 Clyburn remained optimistic about a woman President in our future, stating, “I think that we are getting there.”
 He also recently predicted that a “Blue wave” may be on the horizon, but warned that the nation cannot afford to “turn the clock back” on progress.
 In his interview with Welker, he didn’t sugarcoat that recent elections have moved us in the wrong direction.